sarsey-walker/sarsey-walker/README.md

 I'm a passionate GNU/Linux user (i use arch btw).
 I am a minimalist.
 I want to support and contribute to open-source projects and I am trying to gain enough knowledge to do so.

 ### Currently I am
-- 🔭 Working as intern
+- 🔭 Working as system analyst(Analista de sistemas)
-- 📖 learning C#
+- 📖 learning MAUI/balzor
-- 🌐 trying make a Web site by my self
+- 🌐 trying make a mobile app by my self
-- 📖 reading The Linux Bible

 ### I want to
-- ⛓️  learn blockchain
 - 💡 contribute to open-source projects

 ⚡I also know how to exit vim.